-In this podcast episode and blog post, I explain how repurposing can help you populate your marketing funnel with content that makes an impact.
-I share what content formats are optimal for the top, middle, and bottom of the funnel, and my tips for creating content for every stage.
+In this podcast episode and blog post, we explain how repurposing can help you populate your marketing funnel with content that makes an impact.
+We share what content formats are optimal for the top, middle, and bottom of the funnel, and my tips for creating content for every stage.

 Press play to listen to the episode…

 What is the marketing funnel?

 The marketing funnel is a concept used to illustrate how close your potential clients are to making a buying decision.
 And it’s a helpful way to think about your marketing strategy as a whole.

 As you can see, the funnel is an upside-down cone shape because it’s depicting the volume of people at each stage.
 The bottom of the funnel has fewer people and it indicates those who are ready to make that buying decision.
 The top of the funnel has more people and takes into account everyone that knows you exist.

 Not everyone at the top of the funnel will decide to buy from your or become your client, and that’s okay.
 Not all of them will be a suitable client for you anyway.

 The funnel’s job is to bring lots of people in, weed out those who aren’t suitable, and move those who are to work with you.